kmcquade/policy_sentry_readthedocs_test/Initializing-policy_sentry.md

 ### Options

-* `--access-level-overrides-file`: Path to your own custom access level overrides file, used to override the Access Levels per action provided by AWS docs.
+* `--access-level-overrides-file` (Optional): Path to your own custom access level overrides file, used to override the Access Levels per action provided by AWS docs.
 The default one is [here](https://github.com/salesforce/policy_sentry/blob/master/policy_sentry/shared/data/access-level-overrides.yml).

 ### Usage